Updated October 2019

 - Create the video thumbnail yourself, don’t take a shot of the video itself.
 Use your channel, blog or website style.

 - Use cards to link to the content you refer to on the video.
 You can use cards to link to another video or playlist or a website.
 To link to your website or blog you need to make it an associated website.
+Unless you have two videos where the content is linked, don’t add the cards until the latter part of the video. otherwise people may click away too early.

 - Add transcription and/or translations on your video.

 - Share your video on Pinterest.
+I use Tailwind to automate pinning and share in Tailwind tribes.

 Your YouTube channel